-Dr. Sandra Rideout-Hanzak, Assistant Professor and Research Scientist
+Dr. Sandra Rideout-Hanzak, Associate Professor and Research Scientist

 B.A. in Health & Safety Education, Latin minor, Ball State University – 1987